- Economic growth means an increase in real GDP. Economic growth means there is an increase in national output and national income.

 Graph showing increase in AD

-- Lower interest rates – Lower interest rates reduce the cost of borrowing and so encourages spending and investment.
+- Lower interest rates – Lower interest rates reduce the cost of borrowing and so encourages consumer spending and firms to invest.
+Lower interest rates also reduce mortgage payments and so increase the disposable income of consumers.

 - Increased wages.
-Higher real wages increase disposable income and encourages consumer spending.
+Higher real wages increase disposable income and encourage consumer spending.

-- Increased government spending (G). e.g. government investment on building new roads.
+- Increased government spending (G). e.g. government investment on building new roads or increased spending on welfare benefits, which increase disposable income.

-- Lower income tax which increases disposable income of consumers and increases consumer spending (C).
+- Lower tax.
+Lower income tax will increase the disposable income of consumers and increases consumer spending (C).

 This requires an increase in the long run aggregate supply (productive capacity) as well as AD.